zzhangjii/learning-library/oci-library/OOW-2018/BigData/BigData_HOL.md

 ![](media/image13.png)

-3. Start the cluster (if it is not already started).Proceed to SSH login while this runs.
+3. Start the cluster (if it is not already started).

 ![](media/image14.png)